Merzasphor/MWSE/docs/source/lua/guide/creating-a-mod.rst

 This guide assumes that you have a basic understanding of the Lua Scripting Language, event based programming, and have at least minimal general programming and Visual Studio Code experience.

 Simple Development Workflow
 --------------------------------------------------------
 A Development Workflow is the environment and processes used to facilitate software development.
-There are many ways that you can develop MWSE 2.1 Lua mods.
+There are many ways that you can develop MWSE-Lua mods.
 This guide offers one possible way.
 For the purposes of this guide, this guide will assume that you are using the Development Workflow described here.

 A simple development environment consists of the following software applications:

 - A clean Morrowind install, hereafter referred to as the Morrowind-Dev install.
-- A Wrye Mash install linked to the Mororwind-Dev install.
+- A `Wrye Mash`_ install linked to the Mororwind-Dev install.
-- Visual Studio Code with the Lua AutoComplete extension installed.
+- `Visual Studio Code`_ with the Lua AutoComplete extension installed.
 - A current set of MWSE Lua AutoComplete files.
-These can be downloaded from the Morrowind Modding Discord MWSE channel.
+These can be downloaded from the `Morrowind Modding Discord`_ MWSE channel.

 To setup this environment, do the following: